n4435898/n4435898.github.io/_posts/2025-08-02-topological sort.md

 ## Kahn’s Algorithm (BFS version)

 We will apply the method explained earlier to now find the topologically sorted sequence.
 A good pseudocode algorithm is given on the [wikipedia](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm).
-Basically, we do a BFS starting from all nodes with indegree == 0, and we slowly progress by deleting nodes and adding the next nodes if their indegree == 0.
+Basically, we do a BFS starting from all nodes with `indegree == 0`, and we slowly progress by deleting nodes and adding the next nodes if their `indegree == 0`.
 Personally, I implemented as following:

 ```cpp
 //[O(V+E)] Given an adjacency list, returns the topologically sorted sequence.